subbuthottempudi/mirrormazeproblem/README.md

 docker run -p 8888:8888 --name spark -d sparkhome

-2. I have created folder structure with all file input folder has the input txt files. logs folder has debug file for logging the process src folder has the main source code mirrormaze.py file
+2. I have created folder structures with all files input folder has the input txt files. logs folder has debug file for logging the process src folder has the main source code mirrormaze.py file